-As part of our research Vivien did made connections with a few (very welcoming) expat ladies via a networking group called ‘Chicky Net’ which was based in and focused on Hua Hin.
+As part of our research, Vivien did make connections with a few (very welcoming) expat ladies via a networking group called ‘Chicky Net’ which was based in and focused on Hua Hin.
 And of course, we had read all we could on Hua Hin and trawled through expat online forums focused on Hua Hin.

 In our mind, Hua Hin was to be our starting point, and if it did not ‘fit the bill’ after having spent time there then Chiang Mai would be our next port of call!

-Our initial ‘retirement visa’ for Thailand is for 12 months and has to be renewed after that time – so if the situation in Thailand did not prove to be as we liked or expected we had the opportunity of looking elsewhere!
+Our initial Thai ‘retirement visa’ was for 12 months and had to be renewed after that time – so if the situation in Thailand did not prove to be as we liked or expected we had the opportunity of looking elsewhere!
 It also could be that situations in other Asian countries improved to a point where they became more attractive.

 That is the great thing about this ‘new life’ – we have the flexibility!

-You will find out how our ‘new life’ is unfolding on the Continuing story page which is home of our Blog posts and updates.
+You can find out how our ‘new life’ is unfolding, along with our travels and explorations, on the Continuing story page which is home of our Blog posts and updates.

 We suggest you check out the December Posts first as they talk about our Pack-up before departing Australia; a little more on Hua Hin and the cost of living budget we are trying to work to.
 Our first week in Hua Hin is another post from early on that might be of interest.

 We hope you enjoy our story and do contact us if you have any questions, comments, or wish to share your story, if you too are living as an expat in Asia.